 Examining One of the Greatest Heresies to Attack the Church

 Over the previous eight years of my life or so, I have loved studying and discussing eschatology.
 The previous 44 years of my life, however, I cared nothing about it.
-I believed certain things that I had heard taught by certain pastors over the years; elements that I figured were true because they came from the lips of other believers.
-But truthfully, I did not “care” about details.
-I can honestly say that I was a staunch “Pan-millennialist…”
+I believed certain things I had heard taught by certain pastors over the years - elements that I figured were true because they came from the lips of other believers.
+But, truthfully, I did not “care” about the details.
+I can honestly say I was a staunch “Pan-millennialist” - it will all “pan out” in the end.

 What’s all the fuss about this Eschatology?

-Revelation 20:1-6 - Then I saw an angel coming down from heaven, holding in his hand the key to the bottomless pit and a great chain.
-2 And he seized the dragon, that ancient serpent, who is the devil and Satan, and bound him for a thousand years, 3 and threw him into the pit, and shut it and sealed it over him, so that he might not deceive the nations any longer, until the thousand years were ended.
-After that he must be released for a little while.
 4 Then I saw thrones, and seated on them were those to whom the authority to judge was committed.
-Also I saw the souls of those who had been beheaded for the testimony of Jesus and for the word of God, and those who had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
+Also, I saw the souls of those who had been beheaded for the testimony of Jesus and for the word of God, and those who had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
 They came to life and reigned with Christ for a thousand years.
 5 The rest of the dead did not come to life until the thousand years were ended.
 This is the first resurrection.
 6 Blessed and holy is the one who shares in the first resurrection!
 Over such the second death has no power, but they will be priests of God and of Christ, and they will reign with him for a thousand years.

 Why would one passage of Scripture cause so much fuss?
-That – my friends - is an excellent question.
-And I intend on answering that for you.
-As best as I can.
-So, here we go.
+That, my friends, is an excellent question.
+One I intend to answer as best I can.

 This 1,000 Years…

-The Postmillennialists believe that most of humanity will become believers and then Christ returns.
+Here’s where the “millennial” groups come in.
+The Postmillennialists believe most of humanity will become believers, and then Christ will return.
 It’s what most critics call, “optimistic eschatology.”
-I can’t entirely disagree with them if we see this as a “rear-view” statement, because I can believe there were more Bible believing Christians per capita in the past, then there are now.
-So, although I do not presently hold this view, I respect this view.
+I can’t entirely disagree with them if we look at it as a “rear-view” statement, because I can believe there were more Bible-believing Christians per capita in the past than there are now.
+So, although I do not presently hold this view, I respect it.

 “In essentials UNITY, in non-essentials LIBERTY, and in all things CHARITY.”
 This statement is a wonderful way to view the disagreement between Christians.
 Learn it, adopt it and live it!

-What is interesting about this begins with chapter 19.
-You see, chapter 19 is very explicit in detailing our Lord’s return and the decimation of everything that doesn’t belong to Him.
-And as I have studied this book (and even taught through its entirety in 2023, which took me 6 months), it doesn’t take long to understand that there are literal points and themes, painted within a framework of allegory.
-Much like the Song of Solomon.
-In fact, if we were to take Song of Solomon and paint a woman from the description we are given, we would have a very ugly woman.
-But instead, we see the hyperbole and allegory with which Solomon wrote the account.
-And it’s actually beautiful.
-Revelation is very similar to this.
-There are points of him being direct, and there are points of allegory.
-It’s not a matter of our “picking and choosing,” but seeing the truth in what God gives to us.
-Think of the book like a painted picture: if it is a piece of art, it is subjective to the critic; but if it is considered a rendering from the greatest artist ever, than we find it majestic and beautiful… and should admire it with such an awe.
+When we look at chapter 19, we see it is very explicit in detailing our Lord’s return and the decimation of everything that doesn’t belong to Him.
+As I have studied Revelation (and even taught it in 2023, which took six months), it doesn’t take long to understand there are literal points and themes painted within a framework of allegory–much like the Song of Solomon.
+If we were to take the Song of Solomon and paint a woman from the description we are given, we would have a very ugly woman.
+Instead, because of the hyperbole and allegory with which Solomon wrote the account, the picture he “paints” is actually beautiful.

-Back to the three main viewpoints of Eschatology.
+Back to the three main viewpoints of Eschatology

 Dispensationalism – What is it?

-Dispensationalism is a popular and widespread interpretation about the end of all things.
-It originated in the nineteenth century in the teaching of a man named John Nelson Darby and was popularized in the United States through the Bible Conference movement.
-This movement took off around the late 19th century, into the turn of the 20th century.
+Dispensationalism is a popular and widespread interpretation of the end of all things.
+It originated in the 19th century in the teachings of John Nelson Darby.
+It was popularized in the United States through the Bible Conference movement that took off in the late 19th century into the turn of the 20th century.
 Dispensationalism’s growth was spurred on even more through the publication of the Scofield Reference Bible, which was published in 1909.
-This was the first study bible that hit the printing press in mass form, and it contributed to the spread of Dispensationalism because it included study notes written from this interpretational perspective.
-Adding in the founding of Dallas Theological Seminary in 1924 by Lewis Sperry Chafer (who bought fully into this interpretation), provided the most recognized American academic institution for the training of pastors and missionaries in the dispensationalist tradition.
-No other method of interpretation of the end times were taught through these avenues, and so anyone who attended the university or read the Scofield bible, were not privy to any other method of interpretation.
+This was the first study bible to hit the printing press in mass form and contributed to the spread of Dispensationalism because it included study notes written from this interpretational perspective.
+Add to this, the founding of the Dallas Theological Seminary in 1924 by Lewis Sperry Chafer, who fully bought into this interpretation.
+This seminary was the most recognized American academic institution for the training of pastors and missionaries in the dispensationalist tradition.
+No other method of interpretation of the end times was taught through these avenues, so anyone who attended the university or read the Scofield bible was not privy to any other method of interpretation.
+It’s indoctrination without prejudice or investigation.

 2 Corinthians 10:5 - We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ…